Call Today | 888.828.7087

 Tracking & Reporting Cyclospora Food Poisoning

-If you are experiencing symptoms of Cyclospora, it is important to seek medical attention.
+If you are experiencing symptoms of Cyclospora, it is vital to seek medical attention.
 A Cyclospora infection is diagnosed by analysis of a stool sample.
-A positive stool sample is extremely helpful in proving a legal case for cyclosporiasis.
+A positive stool sample is invaluable in proving a legal case for cyclosporiasis.

-If you test positive for Cyclospora, the illness can be properly reported to public health authorities as a “reportable disease.”
+If you test positive for Cyclospora, the illness can be reported appropriately to public health authorities as a “reportable disease.”
 When illnesses are reported, epidemiologists can more accurately track outbreaks and potentially link your illness to a source.
-Since Cyclospora often contaminates produce on the farm, farmers must prevent contamination.
-The FDA has offered guidance to farmers for preventing contamination.
+Since Cyclospora often contaminates produce on the farm, farmers must take steps to prevent contamination.
+The FDA has provided guidance to farmers on how to avoid contamination.

-Public health authorities like the CDC and state counterparts monitor outbreaks of Cyclospora.
-The number of Cyclospora illnesses reported in the last few years has high, with nearly 3,000 cases in 2018 alone.
+Public health authorities, such as the CDC and state counterparts, monitor outbreaks of Cyclospora.
+The number of Cyclospora illnesses reported in recent years has been high, with nearly 900 cases in 2025 alone.

 OFT Can Help If You Were Sick